Thursday, May 29, 2008

 Mango Trifle Pudding

 Mango the king of fruits is one of my favorites.
 Raw or ripe, baby or matured, sour or sweet, raw or cooked mango can be eaten anyhow.
 To me mangoes are a summer delight.
 All the heat melts away when you eat mangoes everyday.
 Mango Trifle Pudding which I prepared for the weekend birthday breakfast/brunch is a wonderful desert that can be made healthy.
-This can be made with any fruit but I used mango as the main ingredient and is my entry to WBB: Mango hosted by Escapades for the month of may.
+My sister in law loves it and I pamper her every time she visits me by making it for her.

 Gadgets: